-After years of planning, TROSA has secured a long-term lease on a facility owned by Forsyth County for our first-ever expansion outside of Durham, North Carolina.
-On June 10, 2022 we held a celebratory ceremony to thank those who are making our expansion possible.
-You can read more at this link.
+After years of planning, TROSA secured a long-term lease on a facility owned by Forsyth County for our first-ever expansion outside of Durham, North Carolina.

-Called TROSA Triad, the new campus will open in Winston-Salem, North Carolina this year.
+Called TROSA Triad, the new campus will open in Winston-Salem, North Carolina in 2023.
 Throughout TROSA’s decades of experience caring for individuals with substance use disorders–and advising other treatment programs across the country–we have often been asked to replicate our award-winning program.